Avison Young in New Jersey

 According to the New Jersey Department of Labor and Workforce Development, New Jersey's principal employment base is comprised of the life sciences, transportation and logistics, healthcare, telecom and information technology industries.
 Northern New Jersey in particular, with one of the most diverse and highly educated workforces in the country, is a critical secondary market for New York City's financial services sector.

-The commercial real estate market in northern New Jersey consists of more than 1.5 billion square feet of office, industrial and retail product.
+The commercial real estate market in northern New Jersey consists of more than 1.6 billion square feet of office, industrial, flex and retail product.
 Geographically, the market encompasses Princeton to the southwest, Monmouth and Ocean counties along the New Jersey shoreline to the southeast, northbound up the Garden State Parkway, the New Jersey Turnpike and Interstate 287 through Bergen and Passaic Counties.

 Job growth in the Tri-State area, specifically in New York City and its environs, have been the driving force in new multi-family residential development in the urban core and suburban transit oriented developments.
 Additionally, the advent of e-commerce and dynamic shifts in consumer consumption have driven the industrial warehouse markets to all-time highs in rental rates and all-time lows in vacancy rates.